SimpleDataLabsInc/prophecy-docs/docs/metadata/prophecy-build-tool/prophecy-build-tool.md

-By default, `deploy` command builds all pipelines and then deploys all jobs, if you want to deploy some specific jobs we can use `job-ids` filter (we can find JobId on Job metadata page) , PBT will automatically calculate all the pipelines needed for the jobs and then build them. this could be really useful, if we have many jobs and we only want to deploy only few.
+By default, `deploy` command builds all pipelines and then deploys all jobs, if you want to deploy some specific jobs we can use `job-ids` filter (we can find JobId on Job metadata page) , PBT will automatically calculate all the pipelines needed for the jobs and then build them.
+This could be really useful, if we have many jobs and we only want to deploy only few.

 ```shell
 pbt deploy --path /path/to/your/prophecy_project/ --job-ids "TestJob1"